Scroll to top

 😬

-Advertised below that personalized product tour is available only for Standard & Premium
+Personalized tour available only for Standard & Premium

 “Oh, this would have been useful earlier… but it’s not for my plan?”